 At Banafshe Law Firm, our Los Angeles premises liability attorneys take a personalized approach to representing clients.
 We take the time to understand what happened and how we can help you.
-Our personal injury lawyers have had significant success in the courtroom and at the negotiating table for the people that we represent.
+Our lawyers have had significant success in the courtroom and at the negotiating table for the people that we represent.